iu-ai-research/human-AI-generatedTextCorpus/README.md

 # Human-AI-Generated Text Corpus
-The dataset contains human-generated, AI-generated and AI-rephrased texts from the educational domain in English, French, German, and Spanish and English texts from the news domain.
+The dataset contains human-generated, _AI-generated_ and _AI-rephrased_ texts from the _educational domain_ in English, French, German, and Spanish and English texts from the _news domain_.

+## Texts from the Educational Domain
 The educational human-generated texts consist of 100 Wikipedia texts from the following categories:
 - Biology
 - Chemistry